 Broadcast: Live on Comcast Sports Net NE or ESPN3.com

-Despite their worst start to the season in franchise history, the Boston Cannons remain in the thick of the playoff hunt.
+Despite the slow start, the Boston Cannons remain in the thick of the playoff hunt.
 At 2-5, the Cannons are just one game out of the fourth post-season spot, which Charlotte, New York, and Rochester are all tied for with matching records of 3-4.
 The much-needed win last Saturday in Charlotte heightens momentum as the Cannons roll back into Harvard after going 1-2 on the road trip.
 As important as the win was against the Hounds, Friday’s game against New York is even more crucial.